Zeyrian/fourpointo/README.md

 - Identified a gap: no project management app built specifically for poly students
 - Designed the first wireframe for the layout
-- Named the app **4point0** — the highest GPA you can get, and something we actually say
+- Named the app **fourpointo**.
+Pronounced 4-point-oh, it represents the highest GPA you can get, and something we actually say
 - Built the base HTML/CSS layout
 - Discovered Groq API (free, no age restriction) and integrated Llama for AI task generation
 - Got the first working task generation from a PDF in the terminal